ThomPoppins/MERN-Enterprise-Search/README.md

     - Type: ObjectId (Reference to Address Format model)
     - Required: false
     - Default: null
-    - Description: The format used to display the address.
+    - Description: The country specific address format of the country the registered company is in.

 12. **Country:**
     - Type: String